Celluloid Heroes Part I: The Power of Love

 The Holy Trilogy

-I was a child of the 1970s, and if you are an adult of a certain age it’s likely the years 1977-1983 were dominated by a trilogy set in galaxy long ago and far, far away.
+I was a child of the 1970s, and if you are an adult of a certain age the years 1977-1983 were dominated by a trilogy set in galaxy long ago and far, far away.
 I can’t exactly remember what year I read Star Wars by “George Lucas” (actually sci-fi author and novelization mainstay Alan Dean Foster), but I want to say it was the early 80s, probably 1982.
 We would have been visiting family and I think a cousin had the paperback novelization and gave it to me.
-I read it over a weekend, and was, of course, hooked.
+I read it over the weekend and was, of course, hooked.
 Even knowing the story, there were surprises to be found within its pages.
-What made reading Star Wars interesting was the context it provided.
+What made reading the novelization of Star Wars interesting was the context it provided.
 Here was the first inkling of a galactic history, opening with an excerpt of “The Journal of the Whills” laying down the backstory for the Republic, the Jedi, and the rise of a bureaucrat named Palpatine.

 The Prequels, only with less Jar-Jar.